 Mike Nelson was the 11th Poet Laureate of Portsmouth from April 2017 to April 2019

 Mike has been hanging around the poetry scene of Portsmouth and the Seacoast for almost twenty years.
 He’s published three books, most recently Another Forty Years.
-Mike is the host of Beat Night at Book & Bar and the founder of Tribe Poetry Project and Senile Monk Press.
+Mike is the host of Beat Night at Book & Bar and the founder of Hive Poetry Project, Bee Monk Press and Space Bee Studio.
 He’s passionate about amplifying the creative voices in our community, especially those that struggle to be heard.

 Starting in spring and into summer of 2017, Mike, and New Hampshire’s State Poet Laureate Alice Fogel teamed up for a poetry class called Raising Voices at The International Institute of New England in Manchester working with refugees and immigrants to New Hampshire.
 More info.